levlaz/100-days-of-code/r1-log.md

 ### R1D19 5/23/2020
 I wrote little code today, but spent a large portion of my time pouring through the Django documentation.

+### R1D20 5/24/2020
+Used list comprehension, and played around with more generic Django views.
+Also started to use QuerySets properly and figured out how to report around self-refferential relationships.
+Overall, I got a lot done, but I get the sinking feeling that I am not doing things "the right way".

+### R1D21 5/25/2020
+I migrated ManagerManager from sqlite to postgresql and deployed it to run on a server so I can access it from the outside world.
+I don't trust my own security enough to put it out in the world outright, so I am still accessing this via tunnel.